Organic Gardening Tips

 It’s easy to go organic!
 Here at theGardenPages we have been (mostly) organic gardening for years.
 Not because we’re on a crusade to change the world, just because it is easier, safer and often much less expensive.

-Organic Pest Control; Two Top Pests
+Organic Pest Control; My Two Top Pests

 Aphids; Sometimes the best way to get rid of them is to just spray them off with a hose.
 Use a strong spray and blast them off.
 Normally that is enough to decimate the population.

-Another aphid control option is ladybugs.
-They can be found at nurseries and some home centers.
+Another great organic aphid control option is ladybugs.
+Ladybugs can be found at nurseries and some home centers.
 When you first release them, you need to convince them to stick around in your yard.
 The trick to keeping them around is to lightly sprinkle the plants (so they have water) and release them in the evening.
 Ladybugs will be more likely to settle in for the night on your plants.
 The moisture and food supply (aphids) should keep them from moving too far away the next day.

 Snails; Handpicking in the evening is a time tested technique.
 Another trick is to put out shallow saucers of beer.
 The slugs and snails slither in and don’t slither out.